 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the PERSONALITY & PERSONAL STYLE: Career & Vocational interest category section of our site or see our many other healthcare assessments by typing ‘healthcare’ in to the search box.
+See alternatives in the HEALTHCARE category section of our site.

 Nursing is one of the most physically, emotionally and psychologically demanding fields – but it also has the potential to be very rewarding both on a personal and altruistic level.
-NAPA-R assesses whether a person has the traits needed to succeed in nursing.
+Nursing Aptitude and Personality Assessment assesses whether a person has the traits needed to succeed in nursing.

 No. of questions: 265